cwooldridge1/venta/packages/create-venta-app/README.md

 `create-venta-app` allows you to create a new Venta.js app within seconds.
 It is officially maintained by the creator of Venta.js, and includes a number of benefits:

 - **Interactive Experience**: Running `npx create-venta-app@latest` (with no arguments) launches an interactive experience that guides you through setting up a project.
-- **Zero Dependencies**: Initializing a project is as quick as one second.
-Create Venta App has zero dependencies.
 - **Offline Support**: Create Venta App will automatically detect if you're offline and bootstrap your project using your local package cache.
 - **Support for Examples**: Create Venta App can bootstrap your application using an example from the Venta.js examples collection (e.g. `npx create-venta-app --example api-routes`).